 Athletics

-• Striving for one’s personal excellence and self-improvement by providing a balance between development and competition;
+• Striving for personal excellence and self-improvement by providing a balance between development and competition;

-• We place great emphasis on values such as courage, integrity, loyalty, respect, honesty, and commitment;
+• Emphasizing values such as courage, integrity, loyalty, respect, honesty, and commitment;

-• Providing a sporting journey that will help prepare our students for life through the many lessons that can be learned about oneself through participation of sport;
+• Providing a sporting journey that will help prepare students for life through the many lessons that can be learned through participation in sport;

-• We value healthy competition.
-With this comes lessons on how to win with humility, as well as, how to lose graciously;
+• Healthy competition, with lessons on how to win with respect for one’s opponent, as well as how to lose graciously;

-• Learning that leadership is a shared responsibility; Giving our players authentic opportunities to lead other players;
+• Learning that leadership is a shared responsibility, giving our players authentic opportunities to inspire and motivate other players;

 Field Hockey